biga-ahk/biga.ahk/src/util/matchesProperty.md

-Creates a function that performs a partial deep comparison between the value at path of a given object to srcValue, returning true if the object value is equivalent, else false.
+Creates a function that performs a partial deep comparison between the value at `path` of a given object to `srcValue`, returning true if the object value is equivalent, else false.

 ## Arguments